-The Physician Quality Reporting System (PQRS), a CMS (Centers for Medicare and Medicaid Services) quality improvement program continuing in 2014 provides the opportunity for incentives for participation (incentive: up to 0.5% of total Medicare allowed charges in 2014) and a penalty beginning in 2015 based on 2013 reporting (penalty: up to 1.5% of total Medicare allowed charges).
-PQRS, first established in 2006, offers incentives to Medicare providers who report on quality performance measures and assesses penalties to those providers who fail to report.
-Participation in the program involves the reporting of designated administrative codes on billing claims.
-Physicians who successfully participate in this program in 2014 will be listed on the new public Physician Compare Website.
-Actual performance on the measures, versus successful reporting, is expected to be reported on the website beginning in 2015.
-Detailed specifications for this program, which change annually, are on the CMS PQRS Page.
+The Physician Quality Reporting System (PQRS) -- established in 2006 -- is a Centers for Medicare and Medicaid Services (CMS) quality reporting program.
+Originally offering payment incentives to Medicare providers who reported quality performance measures, 2015 will mark the inaugural reporting year in which penalties will be assessed to providers who fail to report.
+Eligible professionals (EP) will receive this downward payment adjustment in 2017.
+Participation in the program involves the reporting of designated administrative codes on billing claims, through a certified electronic health record (EHR), or qualified registry.
+Physicians who successfully participate in this program in 2015 will be listed on the new public Physician Compare Web site.
+Specifications for this program, which change annually, are on the CMS PQRS Page.

 Current Year’s Performance Measures

-The PQRS program continues in 2014 with 287 individual measures and 25 measures groups available for reporting.
-Several pertinent to psychiatrists include measures on depressive disorder, screening for unhealthy substance use, and medication reconciliation.
-Additionally, the dementia measure set is available for utilization as a measure group.
+The PQRS program continues in 2015 with 260 individual measures and 21 measure groups available for reporting.
+Several pertinent to psychiatrists include measures on depressive disorder, screening for unhealthy substance use and medication reconciliation.
+Additionally, the dementia measure set is available for use as a measure group.

 Mechanisms for Participation

-Registration is not required to participate in the 2014 PQRS, rather, submission of quality data codes for the 2014 PQRS quality measures to CMS through claims, a qualified registry, or an electronic health record (EHR) satisfies participation in the 2014 program.
-To align the PQRS with the Medicare EHR Incentive Program, all clinical quality measures available for reporting under the Medicare EHR Incentive Program are included in the 2014 PQRS.
+Registration is not required to participate in the 2015 PQRS.
+Rather, submission of quality data codes for the 2015 PQRS quality measures to CMS through claims, a qualified registry, or an electronic health record (EHR) satisfies participation in the 2015 program.
+To align the PQRS with the Medicare EHR Incentive Program (“Meaningful Use”), all clinical quality measures available for reporting under the Medicare EHR Incentive Program are included in the 2015 PQRS.
 This allows physicians to report data on quality measures under the EHR-based reporting option.
-The mechanisms to report are provided within each measure’s specification section (e.g., for a given measure, review the specifications, identify the G-code (defined), and then submit that code with a billing claim).
+The mechanisms to report are provided within each measure’s specification section (e.g., for a given measure, review the specifications, identify the G-code [defined], and then submit that code with a billing claim).
 Measures identified as pertinent to psychiatrists (along with their designated codes) may be found in this table.
 Please see the sample CMS-1500 Claim provided by CMS or the mental-health-specific-1500 Claim.
 The majority of these measures are reportable using alternative methods (qualified registry or electronic health record).
 Please review each of the measure’s detailed specifications to learn more.
-While it is expected that most psychiatrists in private practice will use claims reporting to participate in the PQRS, more information is available on the CMS website about other reporting methods (registries, measures groups, group practice, and electronic health records), which may be an option in certain circumstances.
+While it is expected that most psychiatrists in private practice will use claims reporting to participate in the PQRS, more information is available on the CMS website about other reporting methods (registries, measures groups, group practice, and electronic health records), which may be options in certain circumstances.